IEC Recognized Organization (RO) Canada Programs

 • Example: Working Holiday for Switzerland or Young Professional for Japan.

-• You activated your IEC work permit, but you used it for only a few months, losing the rest of the work permit duration.
+• You activated your IEC Port of Entry (POE) Letter to receive your Canadian work permit, but you only used it for a few months, losing the rest of the work permit duration

 Repeat Participation

 So, you want to stay in Canada, eh?
 We don’t blame you!
-Repeat Participation is for applicants that have previously participated in IEC and want to secure a new IEC work permit.
+Repeat Participation is for applicants who have previously participated in IEC and want to secure a new IEC work permit.
 Examples:

 • You are currently in Canada and your work permit will expire next year, but you would like to remain in Canada.